automategreen/home-controller/Readme.md

 });
 ```

-### Insteon Linking and Group Functions
+### Insteon Linking and Scene Functions

-#### gw.link([[controller,] responder,] [options,] callback)
+#### gw.link([device,] [options,] callback)

-Links controller with responder(s)

-`controller` is the device to setup as controller.
-It can either be a device id (6 digit hex String), the string 'gw', or null.
-If a device id is provided, the device will be configured as the controller.
-If 'gw' is passed, the gateway will be configured as the controller.
-If controller is `null`, the controller device must be put into linking state manually (hold set button for 10 sec).
-If the controller is manually triggered, it must be done prior to calling the 'link' function.
+Links device(s) to gateway.
+Callback return link object as second argument (see `gw.links`).

-`responder` is the device to setup as responder.
-It can either be a device id (6 digit hex String), an Array of ids, the string 'gw', or null.
-If a device id is provided, the device will be configured as the responder.
-If an array of ids is provided, each devices will be configured as a responder.
-If 'gw' is passed, the gateway will be configured as the responder.
-If responder is `null`, the responder device must be put into linking state manually (hold set button for 10 sec).
-If the responder is manually triggered, it must be done after calling the 'link' function.
+`device` is the device to link.
+It can either be a device id (6 digit hex String), an Array of ids, or null.
+If a device id is provided, the device will be linked.
+If an array of ids is provided, each devices will be configured linked.
+If device is `null`, the  device must be put into linking state manually (hold set button).
+The device will be setup as the responder, unless the `isController` option is true.

 `options` is an Object with the options to be used during linking.